-Mac's photographic images have been featured in The New York Times, Interview, Vogue Italia, BUTT Magazine, Capricious, Dazed and Confused and OUT, amongst other publications.
-As a writer Mac has contributed to his self-published titles (Original Plumbing and Translady Fanzine), as well as to Candy, The Printed Dog, i-D and The Huffington Post.
-Amos Mac's work has been featured in group shows at venues including Daniel Cooney Fine Art (NY), The San Francisco Public Library, Luis De Jesus Los Angeles, Gensler San Francisco and Leslie-Lohman Museum of Gay and Lesbian Art (NY).
+As a writer Amos Mac has contributed to his self-published titles (Original Plumbing and Translady Fanzine) and had essays and stories featured in anthologies.
+Mac's photographic images have been featured in publications including The New York Times, Interview, Vogue Italia, Capricious, Dazed and Confused and OUT, and featured in group shows at venues internationally, including Daniel Cooney Fine Art, The San Francisco Public Library, Luis De Jesus Los Angeles, and Leslie-Lohman Museum of Gay and Lesbian Art.

-In 2009 Amos Mac and Rocco Kayiatos co-founded Original Plumbing; the seminal quarterly publication documenting the culture of transgender men.
-Informational and entertaining at once, OP has featured interviews with, and portraits of Janet Mock, Geo Wyeth, Margaret Cho, Ian Harvie, Kate Bornstein, Silas Howard and many others.
+In 2009 Amos Mac co-founded Original Plumbing; the seminal publication documenting the culture of transgender men.
+The Original Plumbing anthology, featuring the best of all 20 issues, will be published in 2019 by the Feminist Press.
+Informational and entertaining at once, OP has featured Janet Mock, Silas Howard, Margaret Cho, Ian Harvie, Kate Bornstein and many other trans icons and allies.
 In addition to editing and publishing, Mac has photographed the majority of Original Plumbing's content.

-Other notable projects include work for fashion and a collaborative art series, shooting the groundbreaking Fall '15 campaign for Swedish fashion brand & Other Stories, featuring an all trans cast and crew.
-Some of Mac's most iconic collaborative work was created with Los Angeles-based artist Zackary Drucker on a series of portraits taken in Drucker’s Upstate New York childhood home, which formed the content of his publication Translady Fanzine.
+Past projects of note include photographing the groundbreaking Fall '15 campaign for Swedish fashion brand & Other Stories, featuring an all trans cast and crew, and the iconic collaborative series he created with artist Zackary Drucker, which formed the content of his art publication Translady Fanzine.
 An alternative selection of the images was exhibited in 2011 as Distance is Where the Heart is, Home is Where you Hang Your Heart, at Luis De Jesus Los Angeles.